 Oil States Announces Fourth Quarter 2022 Earnings Conference Call

-/EIN News/ -- HOUSTON, Feb.
-06, 2023 (GLOBE NEWSWIRE) -- Oil States International, Inc. (NYSE:OIS) announced today that it has scheduled its fourth quarter 2022 earnings conference call for Friday, February 17, 2023 at 10:00 a.m.
+HOUSTON, Feb.
+06, 2023 (GLOBE NEWSWIRE) -- Oil States International, Inc. OIS announced today that it has scheduled its fourth quarter 2022 earnings conference call for Friday, February 17, 2023 at 10:00 a.m.
 Central Time.
 During the call, Oil States will discuss the results for the quarter ended December 31, 2022, which are expected to be released on Thursday, February 16, 2023, after the markets close.

 This call is being webcast and can be accessed at Oil States' website at www.ir.oilstatesintl.com.
 Participants may also join the conference call by dialing 1 (866) 374-5140 in the United States or by dialing +1 (404) 400-0571 internationally and using the passcode of 14898506#.
 A replay of the conference call will be available one and a half hours after the completion of the call by clicking on the following link: Fourth Quarter 2022 Earnings Conference Call Replay.